Bhaktapur

 Compared to other Newar settlements, Bhaktapur is predominantly Hindu and speaks a distinct dialect of Nepal Bhasa.
 Bhaktapur is one of the most visited tourist destination of Nepal with the city attracting 301,012 tourists in 2014.
 The Nyatapola, a five roofed pagoda completed in 1702 is the most famous structure of Bhaktapur and along with the former royal palace, it forms the tourism center of Bhaktapur.
 The city is also famous for its numerous festivals and carnivals like the spring festival of Biskā jātrā and the carnival of Sāpāru (or Gai jatra) both of which are significant part of the local culture and contribute well to tourism.
 Bhaktapur is also called the "Capital of Music and Dance" (नाचगानको राजधानी) in Nepal due to presence of over 200 types of traditional dances, most of which are masked dances and expect for a few, are a part of the annual carnival of Sāpāru (or Gai jatra).
 It is also famous for its cuisine with the jūjū dhau, a type of yogurt made from buffalo milk being the most popular.
 Bhaktapur's potters and handicraft industries are also known nationwide.
 Due to its well preserved medieval nature, UNESCO inscribed Bhaktapur as a World Heritage Site since 1979.

 Etymology

-The oldest name of the city, based on a Licchavi dynasty inscription from 594 was Mākhōpring or just Khōpring.
-The term Khōpring evolved over time to Khwopa, the current name of the city in Nepal Bhasa, the mother tongue of Bhaktapur.
-The term Bhaktapur may have been a Sanskrit translation of the native term "Khōpring", as it was a common practice in the Licchavi dynasty.
-There isn't a universally accepted etymology of "Khopring", however most of the historians and linguists believe that "Khopring" consists of two words from a primitive form of the Newar language (also often called Kiranti after the first historical dynasty of Nepal), "kho" and "pring", meaning "cooked rice" and "village" respectively.
-Given its location in the Kathmandu Valley, Bhaktapur's fertile soil was popular for its production of rice and hence the city was believed to have been named after its major produce.
-This etymology is further supported by its Sanskrit translation, "Bhaktapura" which appeared for the first time in an inscription from 928.
-The city was also sometimes referred as Bhaktagrāma instead of Bhaktapura where grāma denoted a village as opposed to pura which denoted a town in Sanskrit.